 3. Seek Support

 You family, friends and colleagues are likely to bear the brunt of your anger, so it’s a good idea to tell them how phentermine is affecting you.
 It’s important to explain how the things you may have said and done recently aren’t how you really feel.
-Most forum posts regarding phen rage show how many users are unwilling to discuss how phentermine is making them angry.
+Most support group posts regarding phen rage show how many users are unwilling to discuss how phentermine is making them angry.
 But it’s better that your loved ones know that phentermine is the cause for your recent angry outbursts, rather than letting them worry about what could be wrong.
-If you’ve decided not to tell anyone about taking phentermine then our forum is a great way to connect to others on phentermine.
+If you’ve decided not to tell anyone about taking phentermine then our support group on Facebook is a great way to connect to others on phentermine.

 4. Get Active